Guidance for Working with Students

 - mediating disputes and disagreements

-We developed a Disability Services Faculty Handbook to provide faculty with information about the services available on campus, disabilities in general, and applicable disability law.
-Faculty are encouraged to visit The Faculty Room, funded by the US Department of Education, for more specific information on the provision of accommodations and creating Universal Design classrooms.
+We developed an Access Center Faculty Handbook to provide faculty with information about the services available on campus, disabilities in general, and applicable disability law.
+Please also check out our *new* online faculty workshop, Working Within the Context of Disability, to help in the development of strategies for working with students with disabilities in the classroom, especially in the online environment.
+Additionally, faculty are encouraged to visit The Faculty Room, funded by the US Department of Education, for more specific information on the provision of accommodations and creating Universal Design classrooms.